 "I’m always knitting, it’s just a part of life now, a part of me.
 I love it."

 Amber Hards is a Bristol based knitwear label, designing & making luxury knit clothes & accessories as well as high end fashion knitwear.
+Amber is a knitwear designer, machine knitting teacher and author of new machine knitting book “Texture and 3D Effects”.

 My products are designed to be beautiful, practical and to do what they’re supposed to.
 I take the utmost care over every piece and always want to be sure the products work for people and are designed and made to be the best they can be and are created to last.
 I put so much into making sure the details and quality of the products are just right and am proud of the work that goes into designing, developing and making every piece.
 Seeing someone wearing and loving something you’ve created and made from a cone of yarn is a genuinely wonderful feeling.
 These pieces are made to last, to become heirlooms.
 I really want customers to love the products as much as I do, I want you to enjoy the experience and feel special wearing them.